Parkinson Disease Dementia (cont.)

 IN THIS ARTICLE

-Risk factors for dementia in patients with PD are as follows:
+Risk factors for dementia in patients with Parkinson's disease are as follows:

 Must Read Articles Related to Parkinson Disease Dementia